carlybeefbarley/mgb/code/README-webstorm.md

 * [WebStorm 11 EAP (WS-143.1183.13)](https://confluence.jetbrains.com/display/WI/WebStorm+11+EAP)
 *  (dgolds has a copy in his Google Drive if needed)

+**NOTE that source maps aren't correctly being handled if I am using the universe:ecmascript package.
+C'est la via**

 Not recommended:

 * WebStorm versions before 11 (does not have full Meteor support)